stefan-hoeck/idris2-pack/CONTRIBUTING.md

 ### User Settings

+Global settings stored at `$HOME/.pack/user/pack.toml`, local settings can also be located at the current working directory.
-These are stored at `$HOME/.pack/user/pack.toml`.
-This file not only contains general settings like the name of the Scheme executable to use or whether to install libraries together with their sources, but also custom packages (local or on GitHub) and package overrides (see the [README](README.md)) for
+These files not only contain general settings like the name of the Scheme executable to use or whether to install libraries together with their sources, but also custom packages (local or on GitHub) and package overrides (see the [README](README.md)) for